 A good developer experience for APIs revolves around intuitiveness, structuring, and consistency.

 As mentioned, other underlying architectures are going to change the API landscape.
-Although there are no indications that the REST architecture will be phased out soon; however, the trend is gearing towards asynchronous API operations.
+There are no indications that the REST architecture will be phased out soon; however, the trend is gearing towards asynchronous API operations.
 This is primarily due to the rise of event-driven and streaming APIs.

 With that, it is significant that API testers need to develop the testing skills for asynchronous APIs.
 To help this out, the Async API consortium is working in that direction.
 It is a consortium that helps create standardization for API asynchronous communication.
 It adopts standards and protocols from the Open API specifications.